 5 Budgeting Mistakes Everyone Makes (and How to Fix Them)

-You've probably downloaded a shiny budgeting app before, felt that rush of motivation, and told yourself "this time will be different."
+You've probably downloaded a shiny new budgeting app at some point, felt that surge of motivation, and told yourself "this time is different."
 Then life happened.
-You grabbed a coffee, weren't sure if you should log it, decided it was too small to matter, and never opened the app again.
+You grabbed a coffee, weren't sure if you should log it, decided it was too small to bother with, and never opened the app again.

 Sound familiar?
-You're not alone.
-Nearly everyone who's tried to get their finances in order has hit a budgeting wall at some point.
-The good news?
-Most people fail for the same reasons.
-And once you know what those reasons are, you can sidestep them.
+You're in good company.
+Almost everyone who's ever tried to get their finances together has hit this wall.
+The good news is most people fail for the same handful of reasons — and once you can name them, you can sidestep them.

 Mistake #1: Recording Everything, Down to the Last Penny